 There has been little dispute that HEPA filters are extremely effective at removing virus and COVID-19 sized particles from the air.
-However, what has been less known is whether or not HEPA filter air purifiers, when used, can actually reduce the transmission of COVID-19.
+However, what has been less known is whether or not HEPA filters can actually reduce the transmission of COVID-19 in the real world.

-Now, thanks to a study performed by the CDC in schools in Georgia state, USA we have the data.
+Now, thanks to a new CDC study of schools in Georgia, we have the data.
 Read on to find out just how HEPA filter air purifiers can reduce virus spread and transmission in schools.

 Study on Reducing COVID-19 Spread in Schools